DyingRusher/FocusFrame/README.md

 # FocusFrame

 ## Description
-Reformate 16:9 live video to 9:16 aspect reation by cropping most focued object.See demo below.
+Reformate 16:9 live video to 9:16 aspect ratio by cropping most focued object.See demo below.

 ## How to run this project in windows device